Manaslu Circuit Trek - 15 Days

 Manaslu Circuit Trek is a beautiful trekking journey that takes you to the remote and less-trodden region of Manaslu.
 The area gets its name from the majestic Manaslu (8163m), the eighth-highest mountain in the world.

 Mount Manaslu Trek starts with a scenic drive to Machha Khola.
-Next, the trekking trail takes you through many of the Gorkha region‘s ethnic villages and settlements each presenting breathtaking views of the Manaslu range.
+Next, the trekking trail takes you through many of the Gorkha region‘s ethnic villages and settlements, each presenting breathtaking views of the Manaslu range.
 The valley is home to two major ethnic groups, the Nubri and the Tsum people.
-Manaslu trekkers can enjoy the cultural ethos of the Gurung, Bhutia, and Sherpa populace.
+Manaslu trekkers can enjoy the cultural ethos of the Gurung, Bhutia, and Sherpa populations.

-Additionally, trekking in the region has only recently opened in 1991.
-The region does not see as many trekkers as other destinations of Nepal.
+Additionally, trekking in the region was only recently opened in 1991.
+The region does not see as many trekkers as other destinations in Nepal.
 As such, the Mt.
-Manaslu Trek is a perfect option for trekkers looking for fewer crowds and off-the-beaten paths.
+Manaslu Trek is a perfect option for trekkers looking for fewer crowds and off-the-beaten-path paths.

 The trail circumambulates around the Himalayan peak.
 The following is the ancient salt-trading route along the Budi Gandaki River.
 Along the way, you will be presented with awe-inspiring views of Mount Manaslu and the Ganesh Himal Range.

 Around Manaslu, Trekking also includes crossing the high Mountain Passes.
 The Manaslu Larke Pass is the highest point at an elevation of 5,160 meters on this trek.
-Descent from the Manaslu Larke Pass trekking, you can catch up to the Annapurna circuit trekking trail on Dharapani.
+Descent from the Manaslu Larke Pass trek, you can catch up to the Annapurna circuit trekking trail at Dharapani.

-From here is an alternative way to trek continuing to the Annapurna circuit trek for 10 days more.
-Trek has an opulent cultural presence that isn’t affected by modernization.
+From here is an alternative way to trek, continuing to the Annapurna circuit trek for 10 more days.
+Trek has an opulent cultural presence that isn’t affected by modernisation.

 What To expect on Manaslu Circuit Trek

 A beautiful natural landscape embedded with trans-Himalayan woods.
-The Himalayan ambiance is difficult to find anywhere else.
+The Himalayan ambience is challenging to find anywhere else.
 The Manaslu Circuit Trek is a gorgeous journey that is perfectly in tune.
 Moreover, the trek is famous for its aesthetically pleasing attributes and soul-lifting charisma.
 It is a journey that you do not want to miss out on!

-We guarantee you an unforgettable Himalayas journey.
-You may call us at any time, we are available 24/7.
+We guarantee you an unforgettable Himalaya journey.
+You may call us at any time; we are available 24/7.
 Correspondingly, you can also choose from many of our other available packages as well.
 Thus, book your trip with us today!

 Major Attraction of Manaslu Circuit Trek